rljacobson/Prattle/Making a Pratt Parser Generator.md

 There are already many articles on the web describing the Pratt parsing algorithm.
 (I recommend [5].)
 If you are not familiar with the algorithm, go read up on it before returning here.

-A typical object oriented design is to have a node class for each kind of AST node, each class implementing their own "parselet" method, traditionally named `led`  for "left donation" after Pratt's original article, that is called by a driver algorithm and is responsible for parsing the node instance's operands (children) by calling back into the driver before returning.
+A typical object oriented design is to have a node class for each kind of AST node, each class implementing their own "parselet" method, traditionally named `led`  for "left denotation" after Pratt's original article, that is called by a driver algorithm and is responsible for parsing the node instance's operands (children) by calling back into the driver before returning.
 Each class also keeps track of its associativity and precedence.
 The driver algorithm consumes a token, looks up the appropriate class in a table, creates an instance and calls its parslet method.

 We can be a little bit more efficient by having only a handful of superclasses corresponding to each required (affix, associativity) combination.
 In the typical object-oriented Pratt-parser design, every operator would need a subclass of the form